kolomu/ckeditor5-image-upload-build/README.md

 };

 ```
-then I build the file with: `yarn run build`
+then build the file with: `yarn run build`

-After I build the bundle I included it in my project.
+After the bundle is created, include it in your project.

 This repository contains a link to a sample node-js backend server which handles the image upload on localhost.